luchiansienna/TradingApp/README.md

 * **1 - ProductId** - individual index
 * **2 - ClientId** - individual index optimised
-* **3 - ProductId with ClientId** - composite index - that helps when searching on both field This enlarges the sql table ( making it bigger in dimension/ data stored) and also makes the adding process take longer but much improves the query time when large datasets in place.
+* **3 - ProductId with ClientId** - composite index - that helps when searching on both field.

+This enlarges the sql table ( making it bigger in dimension/ data stored) and also makes the adding process take longer but much improves the query time when large datasets in place.

 ## Possible improvements to the app / Limitations / Trade-offs